Bethieieio/DDs_Diner/README.md

 > Because my local and heroku use the same database, there is no need formigrations ehen deploying.

 ## Hourable Mentions
-- [Girlfriend](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.
+- [My Partner in crime](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.
 - My Mentor Rich, big ups to him.
 Thank you (: